ThePrimeagen/dev-prod-2/lessons/01-intro/A-intro.md

 ## A bit of prereq
-One thing that should be apparent is that i will be approaching this class from a unix perspective (and i am sure there is going to be some linux only things too).
+One thing that should be apparent is that i will be approaching this class from a unix perspective.

-Its not that i don't think windows is good for dev, its just i never use it for anything but games.
+Its not that i don't think windows is good for dev, its just I never use it for anything but games.

 <br>